 While .5g might seem like a small margin of error, such inaccuracies can add up, especially when compounded over many servings throughout the day.

 The average person looking to lose weight may only need to reduce their total caloric intake by 10% a day.
 Yet obtaining that level of accuracy in the calories you consumed is difficult given the above distortions.

 What happens if you leave a bite on your plate?
 Did you account for those calories?
 Are you meticulous about rounding errors and weighing portion sizes down to the 0.5 gram?

-Unless you precisely know your daily energy expendature (i.e. exactly how many calories you use in 24 hours) and are dilligent enough to measure your meals before and after you eat, counting calories is going to be imprecise at best.
+Unless you precisely know your daily energy expenditure (i.e. exactly how many calories you use in 24 hours) and are diligent enough to measure your meals before and after you eat, counting calories is going to be imprecise at best.

 3. Cooking Changes the Available Energy and Nutrients From Food.

 Generally speaking, cooking food makes digestion easier as heat breaks down some of the molecular bonds in food.
 This saves our digestive system from working as hard, especially for proteins and starchy foods.

 Cooking meat, for example, causes the muscle fibers to loosen and degrade, which increases the surface area exposed to digestive enzymes.
 This makes it easier to absorb the protein so you get more of what you eat.

 As for starchy foods, heat breaks down cell walls, not only making it easier to chew (think raw potato versus a cooked one), but also can improve digestion (perhaps one reason why our caveman ancestors started cooking foods).